MicrosoftDocs/azure-stack-docs/azure-stack/operator/operator-access-workstation.md

 The following script prepares the virtual machine as the Operator Access Workstation (OAW), which is used to access Microsoft Azure Stack Hub for administration and diagnostics.

-1. Log onto the HLH with your credentials
+1. Log onto the HLH with your credentials.
 1. Download OAW.zip and extract the files.
 1. Open an elevated PowerShell session.
 1. Navigate to the extracted contents of the OAW.zip file.